harshw2284/Unit-Converter/README.md

 | `Dockerfile` | Builds the container image. |

 All the actual math (the conversions) happens client-side in JavaScript.
-The Flask server exists only to serve the page — this keeps the backend intentionally small and easy to read for a first Docker project.

 ## 2. Running it without Docker (optional, for local dev)